 When you go to court, you must tell the judge your defenses.
 A defense is a legal reason why the eviction should not happen.

-Your script will always start with: “Your Honor, I assert the following defenses:”
+“Your Honor, I assert the following defenses:”

-After that line, you will say the defense sentences that apply to your case.
+Then read the defense sentences that apply to your case.

 Defenses for not paying rent